njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

-*The Recovery percentage-change analysis is led by cumulative, rolling `covid_c&d%` → `metals%` with a score of 55.67.
+*The Recovery percentage-change analysis is led by rolling, cumulative `covid_c&d%` → `metals%` with a score of 55.67.
 The return of the combined `covid_c&d` metric as the dominant x-variable, replacing `covid_deaths`, reflects the Omicron wave's distinctive epidemiology where cases surged to all-time highs while fatality rates remained lower than prior waves.*

 ### 2.3 Optimal Candidates by Phase